Defamation case: Cross examination of MJ Akbar's witnesses on July 15 and 17

 New Delhi, July 06: A Delhi court on Saturday posted the cross-examination of Former Union Minister MJ Akbar's witness in his defamation case against journalist Priya Ramani for July 15 and 17.

+"It is also wrong to suggest that Ramani's disclosures in her tweets and articles were true and made in good faith for public interest and for public good," Akbar told the court of Additional Chief Metropolitan Magistrate Samar Vishal, ANI reported.

-Former Union Minister MJ Akbar during his cross-examination said in Court that it's wrong to suggest that the articles and tweets of Priya Ramani were meant to raise awareness regarding the issue of sexual harassment at the workplace.
+"It is wrong to suggest that the articles and tweets of Priya Ramani were meant to raise awareness of pervasiveness of the issue of sexual harassment at the workplace," said Mr Akbar.

 Akbar approached the Patiala House Court under Section 499 of the Indian Penal Code, terming the sexual harassment allegations levelled against him as "false, frivolous, unjustifiable and scandalous".